Tobias-Pe/DemoLocationbasedServices/README.md

 The project uses simple examples to demonstrate the possibilities of android location services

+## Basic Location Service

+If you want a guided self learning tour, check out the BasicLocation_Part* branches.

+There you will implement and learn how to use the simple Location Service FusedLocationProviderClient, by following the TODO's.

+Have fun coding! 😉

 ## Getting started - Get a Google Maps Api Key:
 You need an api key for google maps to use the app.